-Prerequisite: Successful completion of Art II
+Prerequisite: Art II

-Required Supplies: 8.5"x11 Spiral bound sketch book, set of drawing pencils, and a white rubber art eraser or kneaded
+Required Supplies: 8.5"x11 Spiral bound sketch book, set of drawing pencils, and a white rubber art eraser or kneaded eraser

-Course Description: An advanced art course where students will combine technical skills and knowledge from Art 2 and start to develop an individual style to communicate ideas.
+Course Description: An advanced art course where students will combine technical skills and knowledge from Art 1 and Art 2.
+Students will explore advanced media and have more choices in media and individual style to communicate ideas.
 All students construct and compile a portfolio to provide evidence of learning and growth.